New London Community Schools – A History

 community.
 A three story brick building was erected on Pine Street northwest of the

-square, approximately where the Pence family now lives.
+square, approximately where the Julian family now lives.
 The new brick school cost

-to the curriculum.
-It remained an ungraded school with the lower grades and the
+the curriculum.
+It remained an ungraded school with the lower grades and the upper

 This three-story building did not serve as a school for too long.
 It was declared